 There are a number of reasons to work on increasing your milk supply.

-One, obviously, is that you don’t produce enough milk to feed your baby.
+The most obvious, perhaps, is that you don’t produce enough milk to feed your baby.
 Looking at the issues we discussed above can help determine if this is you.

 Another is to fill as many bottles you can as a pumping mom.
 Babies can be overfed via a bottle very easily.
-That’s what I recommend you practice pace feeding your baby.

 If you’re going back to work, remember that you only need enough for a day or 2 and what baby is eating now is what you’ll be pumping when you’re away!